alvinchong92/Project-2/README.md

 #MOOvies

-A crud application that allows users to post about movies they are interested in watching, movies watching and movies that are watching.
+A C.R.U.D application that allows users to post about movies they are interested in watching, movies watching and movies that have been watched.